Tour NC Lighthouses

 Roanoke River lighthouse in Edenton, NC

-The Roanoke River lighthouses formed a chain of navigational light, guiding sailors through the Ablemarle sound into the Roanoke River.
+The Roanoke River lighthouses formed a chain of navigational light, guiding sailors through the Albemarle sound into the Roanoke River.

 Roanoke River Lighthouse – Edenton